guillaumematheron/carpasinivores/README.md

     We didn't use 'src' because on blackberry devices this name is reserved.

-    Contains the js, png, xcf and html sources of the simulator
+    Contains the js, png, xcf and html sources of the simulator.

 - `/doc`

     Contains md, xcf and png files (sources of the doc).
-The md files are dynamically converted to html by tools/publish.sh
+The md files are dynamically converted to html by `tools/publish.sh`.

     `doc/headerHTML` and `doc/footerHTML` are app-(prep-)ended to
     generated HTML files.

 - `/tools`

-    Contains `publish.sh`
+    Contains `publish.sh`.

 - `/release`